May 29, 2013

 Yet, despite such paramount risks associated with turnover, there remains a substantial lack of HR activity to appropriately diagnose and address the issue.
 According to a recent survey of nearly 1,000 U.S. companies conducted by AMA Enterprise, a division of American Management Association, “We have found little agreement on what companies consider optimal annual turnover among their workforce.
 In fact, many managers may not even be sure of their turnover since only 42% have a formal process to determine it.”
 Within a 2012 report from CBS Money Watch, the Center for American Progress (CAP) drives home the cost of not knowing your company’s turnover: “For all jobs earning less than $50,000 per year, or more than 40 percent of U.S. jobs, the average cost of replacing an employee amounts to fully 20 percent of the person’s annual salary.
 While the costs of losing a ‘normal’ employee are high enough, losing an executive is astronomical — up to 213 percent of the employee’s salary.”

-If you don’t know your company’s turnover rate – and the cost of that turnover – make it a point to find out.
+If you don’t know your company’s employee turnover rate – and the cost of that turnover – make it a point to find out.

 High company turnover is costly and can have a noticeable negative effect on a company’s profitability.
 Investing in a science-based predictive assessment tool up front for pre hire testing can be incredibly helpful to companies looking to acquire the best talent with the strongest fit.
-Add in performance-based incentives, flexibility, as well as traditional benefits such as health care, holidays and vacation time, and both turnover and overall profitability will increase.
+Add in performance-based incentives, flexibility, as well as traditional benefits such as health care, holidays and vacation time, and both employee turnover and overall profitability will increase.